RACE Approved: 16.0 Hours

 5:30 p.m. – Conclusion

-Dr. Craig Webb DVM, After completing his PhD in Neuroscience Dr. Webb earned his DVM from the University of Wisconsin.
+After completing his PhD in Neuroscience, Webb earned his DVM from the University of Wisconsin.
 Dr. Webb did his internship at Alameda East in Denver where he experienced his 15 minutes of fame on Animal Planets “Emergency Vets” TV show.
-Dr. Webb was a resident at CSU, with Dr. David Twedt as his mentor, and has remained on faculty at the VTH ever since.
-He is currently serving as Interim Hospital Director of the Veterinary Teaching Hospital at CSU.
+Webb was a resident at CSU, with Dr. David Twedt as his mentor, and has remained on faculty at the VTH ever since.
+Webb currently serves as the Interim Hospital Director of the James L. Voss Veterinary Teaching Hospital at Colorado State University.

 Visit Fort Collins